Grease 2: Critical response

 Janet Maslin of The New York Times condemned the film as "dizzy and slight, with an even more negligible plot than its predecessor had.
 This time the story can't even masquerade as an excuse for stringing the songs together.
 Songs?
 What songs?
 The numbers in Grease 2 are so hopelessly insubstantial that the cast is forced to burst into melody about pastimes like bowling."

 Variety commended the staging of the musical numbers, writing that Patricia Birch has come up with some unusual settings (a bowling alley, a bomb shelter) for some of the scenes, and employs some sharp montage to give most of the songs and dances a fair amount of punch."

 Roger Ebert of the Chicago Sun-Times gave the film 2 stars out of 4, saying: "This movie just recycles Grease, without the stars, without the energy, without the freshness and without the grease."

 Pfeiffer received positive notices for her first major role.
 The New York Times review cited her performance as the "one improvement" on the original film: "Miss Pfeiffer is as gorgeous as any cover girl, and she has a sullen quality that's more fitting to a Grease character than Miss Newton-John's sunniness was."
 Variety wrote that she was "all anyone could ask for in the looks department, and she fills Olivia Newton-John's shoes and tight pants very well."
 Pfeiffer told the Los Angeles Times three years later:

 Barry Diller of Paramount said that the film "on no level is as good as the first.
 The quality isn't there."

 Jim Jacobs described it at the time as "awful ... the pits."
 In an interview 27 years later, Jacobs noted that Grease 2 "still brings a brief frown to his face."

-During his appearance on Rotten Tomatoes to promote the film Tick, Tick...
-Boom!, British actor Andrew Garfield cited the film as one of his five favorite musicals, calling it "great".
+During an appearance for Rotten Tomatoes to promote the film Tick, Tick...
+Boom!, actor Andrew Garfield cited the film as one of his five favorite musicals, calling it "great".